Prospects dim as U.S., Russia start tense talks over Ukraine crisis

 U.S. President Joe Biden has repeatedly warned Russian President Vladimir Putin that the United States and European allies would impose unprecedented sanctions if Russia chose to invade Ukraine.
 Putin responded that sanctions could lead to a "complete breakdown in ties."

-In a preliminary meeting with Ryabkov on Sunday evening, U.S. Deputy Secretary of State Wendy Sherman emphasized Washington's commitments to sovereignty, territorial integrity "and the freedom of sovereign nations to choose their own alliances," the State Department said.
+In a preliminary meeting with Ryabkov on Sunday evening, Sherman emphasized Washington's commitments to sovereignty, territorial integrity "and the freedom of sovereign nations to choose their own alliances," the State Department said.

 Ryabkov told reporters his meeting with Sherman had been "complex but businesslike," Russian news agency Interfax said.